-The AAS33001 provides a full-duplex 4-pin SPI interface for each die, using SPI mode 3 (CPHA = 1, CPOL = 1).
+The AAS33051 provides a full-duplex 4-pin SPI interface for each die, using SPI mode 3 (CPHA = 1, CPOL = 1).
 All programming can be performed using this interface; all programming can also be performed using the Manchester interface.

-If the SPI interface is not used, do not leave the chip-select line floating; rather, follow the recommendations in the Typical SPI and ABI/UVW Applications section.
+In addition to providing a communications interface, the SPI interface is used to control the entering and leaving of the low-power and transport modes.
+If the SPI interface is not used, do not leave the chip-select line floating; instead, follow the recommendations in the Typical SPI and ABI/UVW Applications section.

-The sensor responds to commands received on the controller-output peripheral-input (MOSI), serial clock (SCLK), and chip-select (CSB) pins, and outputs data on the controller-input peripheral out (MISO) pin.
+The sensor responds to commands received on the controlleroutput peripherl-input (MOSI), serial clock (SCLK), and chipselect (CSB) pins, and outputs data on the controller-input peripheral-output (MISO) pin.
 All three input pins are 3.3 V and 5 V SPI compatible, with threshold values determined by factory EEPROM settings.
 The MISO output voltage level conforms to 3.3 V or 5 V SPI levels, based on factory settings.
-For ordering options of each variant, see the Selection Guide.
+Regular parts are shipped with 3.3 V interface.
+Contact Allegro for ordering options of the 5 V variant.

-The setup for communication using the SPI interface is given in Figure 15.
+The setup for communication using the SPI interface is given in Figure 22.

-Figure 15: Programming Connections for SPI Interface
+Figure 22: Programming Connections for SPI Interface